 - Demonstration that a bad Lightning Lane reservation hurts you a lot — maybe even more than a good one helps you

 - How the Simple Strategy prevents you from making bad Lightning Lane picks

 It’s Very Easy to Make Genie+ “Worth It”

 Why does it matter to know that Genie+ is “worth it”?
-Let’s face it, Genie+ is much cheaper than a lot of other front-of-line passes.
+Let’s face it, at $15 a day Genie+ is much cheaper than a lot of other front-of-line passes.
 Universal Express starts at $80 — and yes, that means “starts at” in the same way that a Disney World 1-day ticket starts at $109.
 The gate rate for Six Flags is cheaper than either Disney or Universal, but their Flash Pass starts at $70.
 And again, that means “starts at” …

 The problem is, those other parks offer a front-of-line pass that is much simpler to use.
 That simplicity means that two guests on the same day using their passes are likely to have reasonably consistent experiences.
 Genie+ is cheaper, but it doesn’t offer that simplicity, and that means you can have wildly different outcomes.
 Before we can even begin to think about whether Genie+ is “worth it” once you add in the extra effort of learning how the system works, we should answer the question of how hard it is to break even.